If you’re interested to learn more about what goes on in Paris at night, check out our 2019 INSIDR Paris Night Guide!

 Concerts in Paris – Cool & trendy venue for concerts

 For the coolest venues, popular with the younger and older crowds alike, look no further.
 L’Olympia is located just a few blocks from the Opera Garnier in the 9th arrondissement.
 It’s particularly popular with rappers, hip-hop artists and indie groups.
 Head north to the 18th arrondissement to find Le Trianon and L’Élysée Montmartre.
 The Élysée Montmartre was built in 1607 and unfortunately burned down in 2011.
 However, the mythic concert hall was entirely rebuilt and opened its doors once again in 2016.
-La Cigale, also located in the 18th and le Café de la Danse host some of the coolest up-and-coming groups.
+La Cigale, is also located in the 18th and le Café de la Danse host some of the coolest up-and-coming groups.

 Best comedy shows in Paris